Understanding Equivalent Fractions: A Deep Dive into Fractions Equal to 1/5

 Q1: Can I find equivalent fractions to 1/5 by dividing the numerator and denominator?

 A1: Yes, you can.
-However, you can only divide if the numerator and denominator have a common factor greater than 1.
-For example, you can simplify 10/50 by dividing both by 10.
+That said, you can only divide if the numerator and denominator have a common factor greater than 1.
+Now, for example, you can simplify 10/50 by dividing both by 10.
 Dividing the numerator and denominator of 1/5 by any number other than 1 would result in a fraction with a non-integer numerator or denominator, which is usually not the desired result when seeking equivalent fractions.

 Q2: Are there any limitations to finding equivalent fractions?